lucaszischka/BottomSheet/README.md

 A sliding sheet from the bottom of the screen with custom states build with SwiftUI.

+# Version 3 is out now!
+Please look [here](#79) and read the README for more information on the changes.

 ## Why

 There have been many different attempts to recreate the BottomSheet from Apple Maps, Shortcuts and Apple Music, because Apple unfortunately does not provide it in their SDK.